Art mistake: Cardiff artwork washed off by cleaners in error

 "I think it's really important because it gives the visibility and shows how diverse how Cardiff is.
 Especially as a lot of the artists involved were working class or from minority groups."

-Rachel Kinchin,creative producer for Pwsh, the collective that created the artwork that was commissioned by For Cardiff, said: "For Cardiff funded this, and are very supportive and are as gutted as we are, but something fundamentally horrific has happened in some sort of communication".
+Rachel Kinchin, creative producer for Pwsh, the collective that created the artwork, said: "For Cardiff funded this, and are very supportive and are as gutted as we are, but something fundamentally horrific has happened in some sort of communication".

-In a statement on their website, For Cardiff said: "Due to a devastating error involving our cleansing contractor, the beautiful artworks on the pillars in the area around the former Debenhams has been removed."
+In a statement, For Cardiff said that "due to a devastating error involving our cleansing contractor", the "beautiful artworks" had been removed.

-"We offer our sincere and heartfelt apology to the talented artists, Beth Blandford, Amber Forde and Temeka Davies who took the opportunity to brighten up Cardiff."
+"We offer our sincere and heartfelt apology to the talented artists, Beth Blandford, Amber Forde and Temeka Davies who took the opportunity to brighten up Cardiff.

-"We're working with the creative director of the project as to how we can best rectify this situation as quickly as possible," they added.
+"We're working with the creative director of the project as to how we can best rectify this situation as quickly as possible," it added.